Light in the Piazza (film)

-Light in the Piazza is a 1962 American romantic comedy-drama film directed by Guy Green and starring Olivia de Havilland, Rossano Brazzi, Yvette Mimieux, George Hamilton, and Barry Sullivan.
-Based on the 1960 novel The Light in the Piazza by Elizabeth Spencer, the film is about a beautiful but mentally disabled young American woman traveling in Italy with her mother and the Italian man they meet during one leg of their trip.

-Distributed by Metro-Goldwyn-Mayer, Light in the Piazza features extensive location shooting in 1960s Florence and Rome by the cinematographer Otto Heller.
+Light in the Piazza is a 1962 American romantic drama film directed by Guy Green and starring Olivia de Havilland, Rossano Brazzi, Yvette Mimieux, George Hamilton, and Barry Sullivan.
+Based on the 1960 novel by Elizabeth Spencer, the film is about a beautiful but mentally disabled young American woman traveling in Italy with her mother and the Italian man they meet during one leg of their trip.
+The film features extensive location shooting in Florence and Rome by the cinematographer Otto Heller.

+The film was released by Metro-Goldwyn-Mayer on February 7, 1962.
+Hamilton was nominated for a Best Foreign Actor at the 16th British Academy Film Awards for his performance.

 Plot

-While taking a summer holiday in Florence with her mother Meg, 26-year-old Clara Johnson, an American, meets and falls in love with a young Italian named Fabrizio Naccarelli, played by George Hamilton.
-Fabrizio is blinded by his love for Clara and believes her mental disability to be simple naivety.
-Meg tries to explain her daughter's condition to Fabrizio's father but the opportunity never seems to be right.
+While taking a summer holiday in Florence with her mother Meg, 26-year-old Clara Johnson, an American with a developmental disability since childhood, meets and falls in love with a young Italian named Fabrizio Naccarelli.
+Fabrizio is blinded by his love for Clara and believes her disability to be simple naivete.
+Meg tries to explain her daughter's condition to Fabrizio's father, but the opportunity never seems to be right.
 Fabrizio's family are taken with Clara and her simple remarks are taken as evidence of her innocence.

 Meg spends the remainder of the trip trying to keep the two lovers apart and fearing that Fabrizio or his family will discover the truth about her daughter.
 She moves their holiday quickly to Rome in the hope that Clara will soon forget Fabrizio.
-On discovering how unhappy this has made Clara, she calls her tobacco executive husband Noel and asks him to fly to Rome to meet them.
-The couple discuss their daughter's future, and Noel reminds her that Clara's previous suitors have been repulsed as soon as they discover she is mentally disabled.
+On discovering how unhappy this has made Clara. however, she calls her tobacco executive husband Noel and asks him to fly to Rome to meet them.

+There the couple discuss their daughter's future, and Noel reminds her that Clara's previous suitors have been repulsed as soon as they discover that she is mentally disabled.
 He reminds her how much other students used to tease Clara.

-He also reveals that he has made plans for Clara to be placed in an expensive care home for the mentally disabled.
+He reveals that he has made plans for Clara to be placed in an expensive care home for the mentally disabled.
 Meg is set against what she sees as the incarceration of her daughter for the rest of her life.
-The couple argue, and Noel returns to America.
+The couple argue and Noel returns to America.